 Some examples of high risk businesses would be Bankruptcy/Debt Repair, Collection, CBD/Hemp/Cannabis, Vape Stores, Travel, Fantasy Leagues, and Off Shore merchants.

 Because a processor faces a higher rate of chargebacks and fraud in these areas you will either be denied a merchant account or charged higher than average fees.
 You may also be subject to a ‘rolling reserve’.
 LawCharge will not gouge you on rates and fees but give you a fair pricing agreement.
 We will not tie you to a contract period or termination fee.

 Yes – you can now pass on a portion of your costs when accepting credit cards.
 As of January 2013 an antitrust lawsuit was settled between merchants and the card networks.
 You can pass on that portion of your costs, the discount and transaction fees to your client.
 Typically the discount fee is between 1.65% and 4.00%.
 This applies to credit and debit cards, but not pin debit cards.
 The better way to do this is by adding a set convenience fee to the transaction.
 Your clients must be made aware that you are adding the convenience fee.
 Please call us to discuss in greater detail.

-Currently there are eleven states—California, Colorado, Connecticut, Florida, Kansas, Maine, Massachusetts, New York, Oklahoma and Texas—and Puerto Rico that do not permit the passing on of the transaction cost.
+Currently there are ten states—Colorado, Connecticut, Florida, Kansas, Maine, Massachusetts, New York, Oklahoma and Texas—and Puerto Rico that do not permit the passing on of the transaction cost.
 As lawyers check with your state’s ethics committee even if your state permits the surcharge, your Bar Association may not.

 Credit, Debit, E-Check, Invoice Sign and Pay